 o, you want to get published?
 You've been working on that book for ten years or more, and you don't quite know what to do next.
 Perhaps we can help.
 We represent a broad range of fiction and

 nonfiction books for adults and children.

 But I want to make a movie!
-If we sell your book and an opportunity arises to make a movie from it, we have connections with experienced agents in Hollywood to handle that angle for us.
+If the opportunity arises, we know experienced agents in Hollywood to handle that angle for us.